rexdotsh/heurist-agent-framework/core/README.md

 ## Tools

 Tools enable agents to interact with external systems and services.
+Tools enables extendibility and modularity, while enabling easier tool execution and management.

 ### ToolBox